ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

   Capacity-Seeking:
   : The application expects to send/receive data at the maximum rate allowed by its congestion controller over a relatively long period of time.
-Transport Services implementations that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF11,AF12,AF13,AF14) {{?RFC2597}} PHB per Section 4.8 of {{?RFC4594}}.
+Transport Services systems that map the requested capacity profile onto per-connection DSCP signaling without multiplexing SHOULD assign a DSCP Assured Forwarding (AF11,AF12,AF13,AF14) {{?RFC2597}} PHB per Section 4.8 of {{?RFC4594}}.

-The Capacity Profile for a selected protocol stack may be modified on a per-Message basis using the Transmission Profile Message Property; see
+The capacity profile for a selected Protocol Stack may be modified on a per-Message basis using the Transmission Profile Message Property; see
 {{send-profile}}.